prime123/prime/README.md

 # prime

 Hi everybody,
-This is Pramod, I mew to here and this is my first repository.
+This is Pramod, I new to here and this is my first repository.
 I am learning django and python.